Director and producer Tony Isaac — who died in 1986 — was passionately committed to making programmes that reflected a New Zealand voice.

 In 1971 Isaac worked on Pukemanu, the country's first ongoing drama series.
 Set amongst a bicultural community of mill workers in a North Island forestry town, Pukemanu proved a creative hothouse for a number of emerging Kiwi talents, both on and off screen.
 As well as producing, Isaac directed four episodes, including the second episode and the double Feltex award-winning Charlie's Rock, which ended the first series.
 The episode explores what occurs when a tribal landmark gets in the way of plans to expand the mill.

 Pukemanu was important in another respect: it marked the beginning of an enduring collaboration between Isaac and scriptwriter Michael Noonan.
-The duo would work together on The Longest Winter, Close to Home, Richard John Seddon and the epic The Governor.
+The duo would work together on The Longest Winter, Richard John Seddon - Premier, pioneering local soap Close to Home and historical epic The Governor.

 Following Pukemanu, Isaac went on to direct for probation officer drama Section 7.
 According to an obituary written by Noonan in 1986, Isaac was then kicked out of the NZBC drama department, after refusing to direct plays by foreign writers, and arguing that New Zealand should concentrate on "finding its own voice and its own images".